tpha4308/illuminus-ai-test/contour-normalisation.md

 $$ p_{middle} = \Big(\frac{p_{1x} + p_{2x}}{2}, \frac{p_{1y} + p_{2y}}{2} \Big) $$
 -  From the mean coordinate, get the actual contour point from the original contour list that is closest to the mean coordinate.
 $$ P_{middle} = \{ p_i \in \Gamma  | dist(p_i, p_{middle}) \leq dist(p_j, p_{middle}) \forall p_j \in \Gamma \} $$
 - For the pair with the maximum distance, we check if $P_{middle}$ already exists in the normalised contour.
 If not, we add $P_{middle}$ to the normalised contour.
-If yes, we move on to the pair with second most distance.
+If yes, we move on to the pair with the second most distance.

 ![increase](asset/39_GT_comparison.png)